Flood Plain Management

 Elevation Certificates

 In order for the insurance agents to determine the full risk-rate for your flood insurance, you will need an Elevation Certificate.
 Elevation Certificates, which are prepared by a licensed surveyor, identifies the elevation of the lowest floor of your house, as well as the base flood elevation.
 They can help reduce your insurance premiums if it shows that your finished floor elevation is higher than the base flood elevation.
-The city has some certificates on file if you would like to see flood depth and slab elevations in your area and if obtaining one would be beneficial for you.

 Homeowners Guide to Elevation Certificates